okube-ai/laktory/docs/concepts/cli.md

 The CLI supports 3 main operations `init`, `preview` and `deploy`.

 ### init
-**This command is under development and should be released soon** `laktory init` helps you setup a yaml stack and some sample resources to get your started.
+`laktory init` setups IaC backend and download required resources.
+Only available with Terraform backend.

 ### preview
 `laktory preview` validate your yaml stack and describe new resources to be deployed or changes to existing ones.
 Similar to `pulumi preview` or `terraform validate/plan`.